Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Distributed Controller Design

-The basic idea of funnel-based control is to derive a control policy such that $ \epsilon_i({\mathbf{x}}_{\phi_i}, t)$ is rendered bounded, which implies the satisfaction of \eqref{goalineq1}.
-A more detailed description of the funnel-based strategy is provided in the Appendix~\ref{appendix:funnel}.
+which is the normalized Jacobian of the transformation function. } The basic idea of PPC is to derive a control policy such that $ \epsilon_i({\mathbf{x}}_{\phi_i}, t)$ is rendered bounded, which implies the satisfaction of \eqref{goalineq1}.
+A more detailed description of the PPC-based strategy is provided in the appendix.

 We make the following two assumptions on functions $\rho_i^{\psi_i}$ for formulae $\psi_i$, which are required for the local controller design in the main result of this section.

 \begin{assumption} Each formula within class $\psi$ as in \eqref{syntax1} has the following properties: (i) $\rho_i^{\psi_i}: \mathbb{R}^{n_i} \rightarrow \mathbb{R}$ is concave and (ii) the formula is well-posed in the sense that for all $C \in \mathbb{R}$ there exists $\bar C \geq 0$ such that for all $\mathbf{x}_{\phi_i} \in \mathbb{R}^{n_{P_i}}$ with $\rho_i^{\psi_i}(\mathbf{x}_{\phi_i}) \geq C$, one has $\Vert \mathbf{x}_{\phi_i} \Vert \leq \bar C < \infty$. \end{assumption}